 Bryce Sullivan, Ph.D., is Professor of Psychology and Dean of the College of Arts and Sciences at Belmont University.
 He was appointed Dean in June of 2008, following seven years as Chair of the Department of Psychology at Southern Illinois University Edwardsville.

 Dr. Sullivan received his B.S., summa cum laude, from Georgia State University, and his M.A. and Ph.D. from The Ohio State University.
 His publication record includes 15 peer-reviewed journal articles, 4 book chapters, and 36 conference papers.
-Dr. Sullivan’s scholarly interests include the areas of Christianity and higher education, clinical psychology, and ethics in psychology.
+Dr. Sullivan’s scholarly interests include higher education, clinical psychology, and ethics in psychology.
 His teaching interests include personality theory, clinical psychology, and life of the mind.
-Most recently he taught a First Year Seminar class on Christianity and the Life of the Mind and also taught a Capstone Seminar on Religion, Personality, and the Psychology of Personal Adjustment.
+Most recently he taught one of Belmont’s First Year Seminar classes the Life of the Mind.
 He is a licensed clinical psychologist, but all of his professional activities are currently devoted to his role as Dean.

-Dr. Sullivan was a mental health volunteer in the aftermath of Hurricane Katrina and was deployed to Baton Rouge where he served as a Mental Health Supervisor at a shelter with over 1,200 clients.
+Service is a big part of Dr. Sullivan’s life.
+He was a mental health volunteer in the aftermath of Hurricane Katrina and was deployed to Baton Rouge where he served as a Mental Health Supervisor at a shelter with over 1,200 clients.
 He also oversaw his college’s response to help friends, colleagues, and others who were affected by the spring 2010 Nashville flood.
-His church home is Covenant Presbyterian in Nashville, Tennessee, where he serves as Chair of the Mission to Nashville and North America committee and as a leader of the church’s weekly Bible study at the Nashville Rescue Mission.
-He is an ordained ruling elder in the Presbyterian Church in America.
-His wife Beth is on Covenant Presbyterian’s Christian Education Committee and serves as a Lecturer and leader for the Women in the Church Bible study.
+His church home is Covenant Presbyterian in Nashville, Tennessee, where he is active is in serving within the church and through leading outreach activities in the local and regional community.